-The loan to The Home of Horseracing Trust is in relation to the Home of Horseracing Museum project and was granted to enable the Trust to make payments in respect of the capital project - the loan is at a rate of 2.5% above base rate.
+The loan to The Home of Horseracing Trust is in relation to the Home of Horseracing Museum project and was granted to enable the Trust to make payments in respect of the capital project - the loan was at a rate of 2.5% above base rate.
+The loan was repaid in full during 2018/19.